thoughtworks/voto-como-vamos-2/README.md

 you'd have to run Redis, PostgreSQL and the full stack on your local development environment, which can be unpleasant to set up).
 If you want to make that easier, have a look at the `vcv-env` script.
-When sourced, it provides a few handy shortcuts:
+When sourced, it provides a few handy shortcuts.
+To run any command:

 ```
-# run any command
 $ source vcv-env
 $ v whoami
 vagrant
 ```

+Or to run any rake task:

 ```
-# run any rake task
 $ vr about
 About your application's environment
 Ruby version              1.9.3 (x86_64-linux)